C3DD3/CSharp-Camp/README.md

 ✨ Project 8: Functions that Return Values In the final project, we worked with methods that return values.
 We created functions that processed data obtained from users and returned results.
 This project gave us practical experience with more complex operations. 🎗️

 ✨ Project 9: Database-Based Product-Category Information System In this project, we established a database connection to fetch data from a database.
 We created an application that lists relevant information based on the user's choice of table.
 We used MySqlConnection and MySqlCommand classes to connect to the database and execute queries, gaining important insights into database operations and data flow. 💾

+✨ Project 10: Menu Order Process Panel
+In this project, I interacted with a database by performing basic CRUD (Create, Read, Update, Delete) operations.
+I implemented adding, listing, updating and deleting product and category information using SQL connection.
+Thanks to the project, I reinforced the process of saving data to the database and querying it with SQL commands.
+In this context, I learned to obtain a more dynamic structure by organizing product information. 📊